June 29–July 1, 2018, University of Delaware Poll

 JULY 12, 2018―The political climate has Americans fuming and they report feeling less hopeful and proud heading into the midterm elections.

-A national poll conducted for the University of Delaware’s Center of Political Communication found emotions driving increased involvement and engagement as November approaches, especially among women and Millennials.
+A national poll conducted for the University of Delaware’s Center for Political Communication found emotions driving increased involvement and engagement as November approaches, especially among women and Millennials.

 More women than men said they were anxious (50% versus 40%) and angry (66% versus 58%) about politics.
 Women also reported that they are more likely to vote in the midterm elections this fall, with 63% citing anxiety as the reason and 49% saying it was anger that would drive them to the polls.